 Group of 10-15 people – $3,405 (Russia) | $576 (Poland)

 Group of 16-20 people – $2,975 (Russia) }| $447 (Poland)

 Group of 21-25 people – $2,735 (Russia) | $411 (Poland)

 Land Package Total:

 Please note that these projected costs do not include the international flights and Russian visa fees.
-Flights booked before March 1, 2018 are expected to cost approximately $1,090 per person (a lower economy fare than what we paid in 2016 and 2018).
-Our carrier will be Finnair.
+Flights booked before March 1, 2020 are expected to cost approximately $1,090 per person (a lower economy fare than what we paid in 2016 and 2018).
+Our carrier will be Polish Lot Airlines.
 After March 1 air fares to Europe are expected to rise in keeping with summer bookings.
-We will discuss land package and flight details at an upcoming orientation meeting—tentatively planned for December 5, 2017 to take advantage of the excellent air fare prices.
+We will discuss land package and flight details at an upcoming orientation meeting—tentatively planned for early December 2019 to take advantage of the excellent air fare prices.
 I will send a separate notice in the next few weeks to those interested in the tour about the date of our early December information session.

 Russian Visa Fees